ElkeF/HARDRoC/doc/source/icd_channel_file/basics.rst

 ~~~~~~~~~
 Like the radiative lifetime, the ionization cross section is experimentally
 achieved for more than one state.
 The relation between the two has to be
 specified in sigma_rel.
+However, the ratio needs to be given as others/wanted.
+This unintuitive input allows calculations with only one specific ionization
+cross section as in the relativistic case.
+Otherwise dividing by 0 would give
+unintended errors.

 The total value of sigma is determined from experimental
 data in a library module.